 It is considered healthy to consume flaxseed while breastfeeding.
 Flaxseed is also known as linseed and is high in omega-3 fatty acids, fiber, and bioactive plant components.

-In this post, we tell you about the safety of flaxseed when breastfeeding, its health benefits, and ways to include it in your diet.
+This post discusses the safety of flaxseed during breastfeeding, its health advantages, and incorporating it into your diet.